 If each leader takes a different approach in order to address something you may end up confusing your team, so it’s important to take a unified approach.

-Questions to ask include: What are the guiding principles that we’re going to take to maybe having this conversation that we’re going to have?
-What is our decision making framework?
+Questions to ask include: What are the guiding principles that we’re going to take when having this conversation?
+What is our decision-making framework?

 If we’ve decided our role is to make a decision, how are we going to make the decision?
 Is it a majority rules?
 Is it a 70% agreement, 100% commitment?
 Is it something we feel we need to have consensus on?
 What would be a good guidance framework that we need to give to our people?